BVA Private Equity & Venture Capital Award

 Our aim is to reward and celebrate high-performing Belgian companies that are backed by a private equity or venture capital investor, thus highlighting private equity as an asset class supporting the development and growth of Belgian businesses.

-The direct financial return for the private equity investor won’t serve as the decisive factor for selecting the award winners.
+The direct financial return for the private equity investor does not constitute the decisive factor for selecting the award winners.
 Our goal is rather to underscore the performance of companies as well as the close and swift interaction between management team and the private equity or venture capital investor.

 The jury will be asked to assess the awards against the following criteria.